vasugamdha/agent-file/README.md

 | Environment variables | Configuration values for tool execution |
 | Tools | Complete tool definitions including source code and JSON schema |

-We currently do not support Passages (the units of Archival Memory), which have support for them on the roadmap.
+We currently do not support Passages (the units of Archival Memory in Letta/MemGPT), which have support for them on the roadmap.

 You can view the entire schema of .af in the Letta repository [here](https://github.com/letta-ai/letta/blob/main/letta/serialize_schemas/pydantic_agent_schema.py).

-### Does .af work with frameworks other than Letta?
+### Does `.af` work with frameworks other than Letta?

-Theoretically, other frameworks could also load in .af files if they convert the state into their own representations.
+Theoretically, other frameworks could also load in `.af` files if they convert the state into their own representations.
 Some concepts, such as context window "blocks" which can be edited or shared between agents, are not implemented in other frameworks, so may need to be adapted per-framework.

 ### How does .af handle secrets?

-Agents have associated secrets for tool execution.
+Agents have associated secrets for tool execution in Letta (see [docs](https://docs.letta.com/guides/agents/tool-variables)).
 When you export agents with secrets, the secrets are set to `null`.

 ## Roadmap
 - [ ] Agent connect to an MCP server